nickyiliwang0000/h/programming-fundamentals/intro-to-programming.md

 #### Exercise: Computerthink

-In small groups, write out detailed step-by-step instructions for how to make a cheese and spinach omelette.
+In small groups, write out detailed step-by-step instructions for how to make an apple pie from scratch.
 We'll compare your answers together to see just how specific you can get!

 ### Invent the world, maybe
 There's a quote attributed to Carl Sagan that goes: